 One by Wacom does not come with any free software.
 Wacom Intuos comes with free software such as:

 We have had the opportunity to equip many schools and universities with Wacom technology, helping to digitise their classrooms and lecture halls.
 Most of the educators typically purchase Wacom Intuos, One by Wacom and Wacom One to augment their online teaching capabilities.

 Individual purchases can be made on our e-Store.

-Enjoy 5% off for educators* with the promo code 'educator5'.
+Enjoy free delivery for educators and students* with the promo code 'freedelivery'.
 To verify that you are an educator, do provide your business or school email address is required at the checkout page.
-Promo is valid from now till 31 May 20 for all Wacom Intuos and Cintiq products.
+Promo is valid from now till 30 Jun 20 for all Wacom Intuos and Cintiq products.